And what if your kids aren’t too keen on the idea?

 Edelson says she has spoken with patients about the issue and experienced it herself as a parent and an aunt.

 Your child might offer to play a game with grandma instead, read a book together or get out some toy cars.
-Having a nice conversation is likely to be more impactful anyway, she says.
+Having a nice conversation is likely to be more impactful than making kids give hugs and kisses anyway, she says.

 The word “force” is also key.
 “You don’t want to ‘force,'” Edelson emphasizes.
 “When do we force and at what price is it worth it?”